igorlogius/dbl-click-dict/README.md

 Double-click any word to view its definition in a pop-up bubble Fork of the "Dictionary Anywhere" addon initally made to make it usable for android but i am gradually trying to add a couple of improvements too

 <b>Features/Usage</b>

-Will show the definition of any word in a small pop-up bubble, when double-clicking it.
+- Will show the definition of any word in a small pop-up bubble, when double-clicking it.
+- adds caching to show already viewed definitions quicker and without making anothe request
+- uses async/await syntax for clearer code structure
+- lets you add a meta key to the double click action
+- allows export of looked at definitons
+- choose between English, French, German and Spanish as the base language

 <b>Notes:</b>
 <ol>